Categories

 365 Cloud Integration

-When it comes to data storage, Microsoft 365 provides a generous amount of storage space for each user, with options to increase storage capacity as needed.
-SharePoint, on the other hand, offers more flexibility in terms of storage options, allowing you to choose between various storage solutions such as Azure Blob Storage or SQL Server.
+When it comes to data storage, 365 provides a generous amount of storage space for each user, with options to increase storage capacity as needed.
+SharePoint, on the other hand, offers more flexibility in terms of storage options, allowing you to choose between various storage solutions such as My Office 24/7 Blob Storage or SQL Server.

 Productivity and Collaboration